Rahul07Shaik/Demo-doc/README.md

 ## Challenges:

-   - New package manager compatibility with existing dependencies is a challenge
+   - Swift package manager incompatible dependencies and version conflicts.
-   - May require updating or replacing existing dependencies to work with a new package manager
+   - May require updating or replacing existing dependencies to work with a new package manager.
-   - Compatibility with other project tools and systems should be considered
+   - Changes to the file structure and build settings may be required, which can be time-consuming and disruptive.
-   - Careful review and testing can minimize disruptions during migration
+   - Xcode may not support all types of packages, which can require manual integration or workarounds.
-   - Smooth development workflow can be maintained with proper planning
+   - Smooth development workflow can be maintained with proper planning, consideration and testing.

 ## Dependency conflicts: